 Should I setup a company?

 Now you’re ready to go.

-Ok, so there are many reasons to setup a company (as opposed to other entity types).
+Ok, so there are many reasons when getting started to setup a corporation or company (as opposed to other entity types).

 Limited liability in most cases.

 Limited liability means that if your business fails, then the shareholders and directors (those who are in charge of the company) are protected from unpaid creditor claims.

 This is a key advantage of a company when compared with operating your business as a sole proprietor:

 - In the United States, Limited Liability Companies (LLC), C Corporations and S Corporations all limit liability.
 This protection can be lost if your filings are not up to date, you don’t keep minutes of company meetings or you have no registered agent.

 - In Australia, both Limited and Pty Limited companies limit liability to the amounts paid to the company for share issues.
 Nearly all small companies formed are these types.
 For these companies, the shareholders are not liable in insolvency beyond paying for their shares.
 Shareholders often have done that when initially purchasing their shares.
 Directors may be liable in some cases for various unpaid taxes and some employee entitlements.